IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .output}

-We can index into the tuple using the square brackets [ ]:
+You can index into the tuple using the square brackets [ ]:
 ```python
 animals[1]
 ```